 Following the Professional Standards team’s preliminary work on a complaint, it is referred to an Investigations Panel to consider.

-We have put together the following guidance notes setting out how the Investigations Panel considers complaints.
+We have put together guidance notes setting out how the Investigations Panel considers complaints.

 After considering the complaint, the Investigations Panel will either: